ChangePool/cardano-improvement-proposals/incentives/response.md

 ### I

-The report portrays the Cardano ecosystem fundamentally as a place of lack:
+Sadly, the report portrays the Cardano ecosystem fundamentally as a place of lack:

 -